cxivo/erosion-simulator/README.md

 a) Unity - this project was made for Unity 2020.3.
 Download all files except the folder _ConsoleVersion_ and add it to your Unity project

-b) console version - download only the _ErosionSimulator_ and _ConsoleVersion_ folder - these contain the library + a console user interface.
+b) console version - download only the _Assets/ErosionSimulator_ and _ConsoleVersion_ folder - these contain the library + a console user interface.